sophabulous/BMO-Coding-Test/README.md

 •	Price

 **Instruction:**
-User can type the city name in the input box and the application will return the information required in the prompt.
+User can type the city name in the input box and click the search button, then the application will return the information required in the prompt.